deparkes/OOMMFTools/README.md

 Different branches have different levels of features/maturity:

 Master: The original OOMMFTools.
 GUI only.

 Release-1.1: As the master branch, but with added commandline functionality.

 Develop: Newer features/updates.
-Possibly less more bugs than
+Possibly more bugs than Release version.

 Plans:
 Make it simpler to use the command line utilities.
 Reduce setup complexity and